-Madeira, Portugal --The Atlantic archipelago of Madeira has been named the ‘World’s Best Emerging Golf Destination 2019’ in the World Golf Awards.
+Madeira, Portugal --The Atlantic archipelago of Madeira was named the ‘World’s Best Emerging Golf Destination 2019’ in the World Golf Awards.

 With three courses by designers – Severiano Ballesteros, Cabell B Robinson, and Robert Trent Jones Sr. – Madeira, an autonomous region of Portugal, has seen golf tourism grow in recent years, as it is a year-round golf destination.